 Free Deferral to a Future Term

 Accepted students who are unable to attend for the semester to which they applied will have the opportunity to defer their acceptance to a future term of their choice without being required to pay an additional application fee, resubmit their application, or resubmit any application materials.
 Accepted students must enroll within one year of the term indicated on the original acceptance offer.
 Students who have already submitted financial documents should contact their admission counselor or firstname.lastname@example.org to determine if new financial documents will need to be submitted.

 While SNHU continues to require official transcripts and academic documents for full admission, first-year applications for undergraduate programs and graduate applications from official partners may be considered for a limited admission based on unofficial transcripts.
-SNHU will now offer “Accept, Evaluation Pending” (AEP) to First -year undergraduate applicants and graduate applicants who apply with the help of an official partner who meet our admission criteria and submit unofficial (scanned) academic documents and the applicants is eligible for AEP admission consideration.
+SNHU will now offer “Accept, Evaluation Pending” (AEP) to First -year undergraduate applicants and graduate applicants who apply with the help of an official partner who meet our admission criteria and submit unofficial (scanned) academic documents as long as the applicant is eligible for AEP admission consideration.